-How to Sleep Better as You Grow Older
+How to Sleep Better as You Grow Older?

 As you grow older, you might feel that you wake up earlier or stay without sleep throughout the night.
 According to specialists, sleep interruptions are caused by growing older in age.
 As a person’s age increases, it becomes more difficult to fall and stay asleep.
 Sleep apnea and insomnia are frequent sleep disorders among elderly people.
-Sleep apnea is a sleeping disorder that, if not treated properly that can lead to major health issues such as high blood pressure and heart problems.
+Sleep apnea is a sleeping disorder that, if not treated properly can lead to major health issues such as high blood pressure and heart problems.

 Poor sleep habits, such as inconsistent sleep-wake cycles and daytime deep sleep can increase insomnia and other sleep disorder.
 Consumption of caffeine, alcohol and some medicines can all interfere with sleep.
 Mostly sleep issues are seen in the elderly than in younger people.